Widow loses life savings in romance scam that started on a gaming app

 She tries to help victims recognize the deception by showing them the “recipe” romance scammers follow.
 While the presentation may change, the ingredients stay the same.

-SA Lewis recommends researching admirers’ stories by googling their name, details they’ve shared, check if their photo is linked to other profiles, do a reverse google image search of photos they’ve sent, and talk to friends and family about the new person in your life.
+Lewis recommended researching admirers’ stories by googling their name and details they’ve shared, check if their photo is linked to other profiles, do a reverse google image search of photos they’ve sent and talk to friends and family about the new person in your life.

-“If somebody has excuses why they can't meet you face to face, stop talking to that person.
-I mean, I wouldn't even say be hesitant, I would just say move on to someone else,” said SA Lewis.
+“If somebody has excuses why they can't meet you face-to-face, stop talking to that person.
+I mean, I wouldn't even say be hesitant, I would just say move on to someone else,” said Lewis.

 And it’s important to recognize these signs early.
 In addition to Massie’s $35,000 investment, she also paid for medical treatments after Michael claimed his son had been in a terrible car accident.